 In pairs of this type, there are inference rules that are not necessarily true.
 For instance, in the pair 357 (figure 3), the text said that average income in Japan is higher than in England, but it is not necessarily true that Japanese people are happier than English people.

-Textual entailment phenomenon discussed above indicated that the RTE task has very complicated nature, and extensive encoded world knowledge in the machine-readable form is indispensable for the RTE task.
+Textual entailment phenomenon discussed above indicated that the RTE task has very complicated nature, and extensive encoded world knowledge in the machine-readable form

 6. CONCLUSION